-Normally, all of the parts of the knee or hip joint work together and the joint moves easily and without pain.
-However, disease or injury can disturb the normal functioning of a joint, which can result in hip pain, muscle weakness, and limited movement.
-And with longer life expectancies and greater activity levels, joint replacement is being performed in greater numbers on younger patients thanks to new advances in artificial joint technology, many of which were pioneered at the Rothman Institute.
+The hip is a simple ball and socket joint.
+Normally, the parts of the hip joint work together and the joint moves easily without pain.
+However; disease, arthritis, or injury can disturb the normal function of the hip joint.
+This can result in hip pain, groin pain, muscle weakness, and limited movement.
+Longer life expectancies and greater activity levels as people age have lead to joint replacements being performed in greater numbers of patients.

 Why the Rothman Institute Joint Replacement Team?

-The Rothman Institute’s Joint Replacement Program is one of the nation’s top joint replacement programs, with more than 6,700 surgeries performed annually.
-All of the surgeons of the Rothman Institute joint replacement team are specialty trained, experienced, and skilled in total joint replacement.
-In addition to their extensive residency training, each physician has undergone advanced subspecialty training and acquisition of skills in programs known as fellowships.
-Thus providing each with superior knowledge and expertise in their chosen area of sub specialization.
+Rothman Institute’s Joint Replacement Program is one of the nation’s top joint replacement centers performing more than 12,000 surgeries annually.
+The surgeons of the Rothman Institute joint replacement team are experienced and skilled in total joint replacement.
+In addition to their extensive residency training, each physician has undergone advanced subspecialty training and acquisition of skills in programs known as Fellowships.
+Fellowships provide each surgeon with superior knowledge and expertise in their chosen area of subspecialization.

 Tips for Healthy Joints